Hepatitis C Virus Infection

 - Go to the nearest hospital emergency department immediately for care

-Yes.
-Hepatitis C infection is curable.
-BC PharmaCare covers newer, highly effective drugs to treat HCV.
-These drugs have few side effects and are easier to take than older medications (no injections).
-In 8 to 12 weeks, most patients are cured of their HCV infection.
+DAAs can cure more than 95% of people with HCV.
+DAAs are well-tolerated with few side effects and are easier to take than older medications (no injections).
+In 8 to 12 weeks, most patients are cured of HCV.

-If you have chronic HCV infection, you should see your health care provider regularly.
-During these visits, you may have physical exams and other tests (e.g. blood tests, Fibroscan® or ultrasound) to help see how your liver is functioning.
+If you have chronic HCV, you should see your health care provider regularly.
+During these visits, you may have physical exams and other tests to help see how your liver is functioning.
 You may also be referred to a specialist for further testing.
 Early treatment can prevent the infection from becoming a very serious liver disease.

-To further prevent liver disease, you should stop alcohol use and take steps to avoid getting other infections that could affect the liver (e.g., human immunodeficiency virus (HIV), hepatitis B and hepatitis A).
+To further prevent liver disease, you should stop alcohol use and take steps to avoid getting other infections that could affect the liver (for example, human immunodeficiency virus (HIV), hepatitis B and hepatitis A).

-If I have hepatitis C, can I be protected against other diseases?
+If I have hepatitis C, should I get vaccines for other diseases?

 Yes.
-You can get vaccines that protect you from hepatitis A, hepatitis B, pneumococcal disease and influenza.
-If you have HCV infection, you receive these vaccines for free.
-You can get these vaccines from your local public health unit or health care provider.
+You can also become infected with other types of hepatitis virus if you have hepatitis C. If you are living with hepatitis C, you should be immunized against hepatitis A, hepatitis B, pneumococcal disease and influenza.
+If you have HCV, you receive these vaccines for free from your local public health unit or health care provider.

 See the following HealthLinkBC Files for more information:

-- HealthLinkBC File #40b Living Well with Hepatitis C Virus Infection
+- HealthLinkBC File #40b Living well with Hepatitis C virus